 Veils: Traditional to Contemporary

-The veil is perhaps the most iconic bridal accessory, ranging from traditional cathedral lengths to modern birdcage designs.
+The veil is the most iconic bridal accessory, and it comes in a variety of styles—these range from traditional cathedral lengths to modern birdcage designs.

 - Placement: The veil can be worn over an updo, beneath it, or secured with a half-up style.
 Discuss placement with your stylist during your trial.